neuromorphics-bayern/neuromorphics-bayern.github.io/_pages/about.md

 **Welcome!
 Grüße Sie!**

-Welcome to the Neuromorphics Bayern Initiative.
-This is a research outlet and showcase for laboratories working on Neuromorphic Systems Engineering in Bavaria.
-With a focus spanning from neuromorphic hardware design to spiking neuronal network algorithms and application deployment, the initiative consolidates the local network of scientists and engineers working in brain-inspired computing.
+Welcome to the TinyAI Bayern Initiative.
+This is a research outlet and showcase of research laboratories working on low-power embedded AI in Bavaria.
+Embedded AI research spans the whole spectrum: from AI chips to algorithm accelerator chips, to neuromorphic systems, and up to neural networks and efficient machine learning on low-power devices.

 [Prof. Dr. Cristian Axenie](https://www.th-nuernberg.de/person/axenie-cristian/) coordinates the effort from the [Technische Hochschule Nürnberg Georg Simon Ohm](https://www.th-nuernberg.de/).